quantiota/Whole-in-One-Framework/divine-influence-in-financial-market.md

  ![quote](./images/quote-divine-influence.jpg)

+# Divine Influence in Financial Markets: A Neural Network Analogy of Human Decision-Making

 ## Abstract

 This article explores a novel perspective on the dynamics of financial markets by integrating theological concepts with machine learning principles.
 Drawing from **Proverbs 16:1**<sup>1</sup>